TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ## Timers ⏳

 It turns out kitchens and embedded systems aren’t that different after all!
 Both perform input and output, and both have timers!
 Who knew?
-Tick-Tock Croc, perhaps.[^ticktock]

-[^ticktock]: I think it's safe to say that Tick-Tock Croc also performs input-output and has a timer between his eyes.
+Tick-Tock Croc, perhaps.^[I think it's safe to say that Tick-Tock Croc also performs input-output and has a timer between his eyes.
 So Tick-Tock isn't too different from a kitchen!
-Or an embedded controller, for that matter.
+Or an embedded controller, for that matter.]

 {% image "assets/tick-tock.jpg", "Tick tock likey embedded timers?", "post1 w-90" %}